Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 1. Relevance

 The University requires the Decision-makers for each Formal Determination to objectively evaluate all evidence that is relevant and not otherwise impermissible, as described in this section.
 Relevant means related to the allegations of Prohibited Conduct under investigation as part of the Formal Determination process.
-Questions are relevant when they seek evidence that may aid in showing whether the alleged Prohibited Conduct occurred, and evidence is relevant when it may aid the Decision-makers in determining whether the alleged Prohibited Conduct occurred.
+Questions are relevant when they seek evidence that may aid in showing whether the alleged Prohibited Conduct occurred, and evidence is relevant when it may aid the Decision-Makers in determining whether the alleged Prohibited Conduct occurred.

 Character evidence is information that does not directly relate to the facts at issue but reflects on the reputation, personality, qualities, or habits of an individual.
-If a party or witness offers character evidence, the Decision-maker will evaluate the evidence for relevance and permissibility.
+If a party or witness offers character evidence, the Decision-Maker will evaluate the evidence for relevance and permissibility.
 However, character evidence is generally not relevant to the determination of whether there is a Policy violation.

 Pattern evidence is evidence of an occurrence(s) of relevant behavior before, during, or after the conduct under investigation so distinctive and so closely resembling either party’s version of the alleged encounter as to tend to prove a material fact.
-The Decision-maker will evaluate proposed pattern evidence by assessing whether the previous or subsequent incident was substantially similar to the conduct described in the allegations or indicates a pattern of behavior and substantial conformity with that pattern.
-The Decision-maker will also evaluate offered pattern evidence for relevance and permissibility.
+The Decision-Maker will evaluate proposed pattern evidence by assessing whether the previous or subsequent incident was substantially similar to the conduct described in the allegations or indicates a pattern of behavior and substantial conformity with that pattern.
+The Decision-Maker will also evaluate offered pattern evidence for relevance and permissibility.

 2. Impermissible Evidence

-The following types of evidence, and questions seeking that evidence, are impermissible and must not be considered regardless of whether they are relevant, except by the Decision-maker to determine whether an exception applies, and will not be disclosed or otherwise be used:
+The following types of evidence, and questions seeking that evidence, are impermissible and must not be considered regardless of whether they are relevant, except by the Decision-Maker to determine whether an exception applies, and will not be disclosed or otherwise be used:

 • evidence that is protected under privilege as recognized by federal or state law or evidence provided to a confidential employee, unless the person whom the privilege or confidentiality is owed has voluntarily waived the privilege or confidentiality in writing;